updated on February 4th, 2023

 Choosing ChernobylX – Formerly Chenobyl Welcome

 Chernobyl has been very high on my list of places to see since I was young.
 For better or worse, “dark tourism” is something I’m into.
 When it was looking like I’d finally have the chance to visit Ukraine and Chernobyl, I wanted to make sure my experience would live up to years of anticipation.

-I researched all of the the tour operators, read their reviews, scoured their websites, and had a chat with a few of them.
+I researched all of the tour operators, read their reviews, scoured their websites, and had a chat with a few of them.
 Ultimately, I decided to trust Chernobyl Welcome with making this experience meet my expectations.
 They had stellar reviews, a well-done website, and their chat support was phenomenal.

 We decided on a two day private tour of Chernobyl and Pripyat and added the Chernobyl nuclear power plant tour as well.
-We originally chose the private tour option because our overnight train from Warsaw to Kiev wouldn’t get in until 11AM and group tours started at 8AM.
+We originally chose the private tour option because our overnight train from Warsaw to Kyiv wouldn’t get in until 11AM and group tours start at 8AM.
 They were happy to accommodate our later arrival time with a private tour booked.
 In hindsight, the private tour was the best option aside from the time issue

 Booking the Tour

 Booking was as simple as ordering anything else off the internet.
-About an hour after booking I received an email with further instructions.
+About an hour after booking, I received an email with further instructions.
 We had to provide them with some additional personal information, a signed consent form for the Chernobyl power plant, and scans of our passports.
 The tour reservation would have been automatically canceled in 48 hours had these details not been provided.

 We mucked up the first attempt at passport scans.
 They weren’t clear enough and we had to send them again.
 Ultimately, all went well and approvals were provided.
 The communication from Chernobyl Welcome through this part was awesome.